Estée Lauder Companies (NYSE:EL) Updates Q1 2023 Earnings Guidance

-Estée Lauder Companies (NYSE:EL – Get Rating) updated its first quarter 2023 earnings guidance on Thursday.
-The company provided EPS guidance of $1.22-$1.32 for the period, compared to the consensus EPS estimate of $1.88.
+Estée Lauder Companies (NYSE:EL – Get Rating) issued an update on its first quarter 2023 earnings guidance on Thursday morning.
+The company provided earnings per share (EPS) guidance of $1.22-$1.32 for the period, compared to the consensus estimate of $1.88.
 The company issued revenue guidance of $3.95 billion-$4.04 billion, compared to the consensus revenue estimate of $4.39 billion.
 Estée Lauder Companies also updated its FY 2023 guidance to $7.39-$7.54 EPS.

 Wall Street Analysts Forecast Growth

-Several large investors have recently modified their holdings of the stock.
-United Bank boosted its holdings in shares of Estée Lauder Companies by 1.8% in the 1st quarter.
-United Bank now owns 4,879 shares of the company’s stock worth $1,329,000 after acquiring an additional 88 shares in the last quarter.
-Cetera Investment Advisers boosted its holdings in shares of Estée Lauder Companies by 2.4% in the 1st quarter.
-Cetera Investment Advisers now owns 3,932 shares of the company’s stock worth $1,071,000 after acquiring an additional 92 shares in the last quarter.
-Kinneret Advisory LLC lifted its holdings in Estée Lauder Companies by 2.3% during the 1st quarter.
-Kinneret Advisory LLC now owns 6,125 shares of the company’s stock worth $1,668,000 after buying an additional 137 shares in the last quarter.
-Roundview Capital LLC lifted its holdings in Estée Lauder Companies by 12.6% during the 1st quarter.
-Roundview Capital LLC now owns 1,318 shares of the company’s stock worth $359,000 after buying an additional 148 shares in the last quarter.
-Finally, Gamco Investors INC. ET AL lifted its stake in shares of Estée Lauder Companies by 0.8% in the 1st quarter.
-Gamco Investors INC. ET AL now owns 18,101 shares of the company’s stock valued at $4,929,000 after purchasing an additional 150 shares during the period.
-56.96% of the stock is currently owned by institutional investors.
+Hedge funds have recently added to or reduced their stakes in the business.
+Atria Wealth Solutions Inc. acquired a new position in shares of Estée Lauder Companies in the 1st quarter valued at $244,000.
+Sequoia Financial Advisors LLC raised its holdings in Estée Lauder Companies by 27.3% in the 1st quarter.
+Sequoia Financial Advisors LLC now owns 978 shares of the company’s stock valued at $267,000 after buying an additional 210 shares during the period.
+Delphia USA Inc. acquired a new position in Estée Lauder Companies in the first quarter valued at about $277,000.
+Roundview Capital LLC boosted its stake in Estée Lauder Companies by 12.6% during the first quarter.
+Roundview Capital LLC now owns 1,318 shares of the company’s stock worth $359,000 after buying an additional 148 shares during the period.
+Finally, Fort Point Capital Partners LLC increased its position in shares of Estée Lauder Companies by 39.2% during the first quarter.
+Fort Point Capital Partners LLC now owns 1,650 shares of the company’s stock valued at $449,000 after acquiring an additional 465 shares during the last quarter.
+56.96% of the stock is currently owned by hedge funds and other institutional investors.

 The Estée Lauder Companies Inc manufactures, markets, and sells skin care, makeup, fragrance, and hair care products worldwide.
 The company offers a range of skin care products, including moisturizers, serums, cleansers, toners, body care, exfoliators, acne care and oil correctors, facial masks, cleansing devices, and sun care products; and makeup products, such as lipsticks, lip glosses, mascaras, foundations, eyeshadows, nail polishes, and powders, as well as compacts, brushes, and other makeup tools.